manifestuk/smartdown.craft-plugin/README.md

 Smartdown plugs both of these gaps, turning your website into a typographic dreamboat.

 ## Requirements ##
-Each release of Smartdown is [automatically tested][travis] against PHP 7.0 and above.
-It is also manually tested on the most recent version of Craft.
+Each release of Smartdown is [automatically tested][travis] against PHP 7.1 and above.
+It's also manually tested on the most recent version of Craft.

 [travis]: https://travis-ci.org/experience/smartdown.craft-plugin "See the Smartdown build status on Travis CI"

+### PHP 7.0 support ###
+In theory, Smartdown _should_ be compatible with PHP 7.0.
+In practise, it's impossible to test this, because the Codeception dependency tree includes components which only work with PHP 7.1+.

+Unfortunately there's nothing we can do about that.

 ## Installation ##
 You can install Smartdown via the Craft plugin store.